Xbox 360: Technical problems

 The original model of the Xbox 360 has been subject to a number of technical problems.
 Since the console's release in 2005, users have reported concerns over its reliability and failure rate.

 To aid customers with defective consoles, Microsoft extended the Xbox 360's manufacturer's warranty to three years for hardware failure problems that generate a "General Hardware Failure" error report.
 A "General Hardware Failure" is recognized on all models released before the Xbox 360 S by three quadrants of the ring around the power button flashing red.
 This error is often known as the "Red Ring of Death".
 In April 2009, the warranty was extended to also cover failures related to the E74 error code.
 The warranty extension is not granted for any other types of failures that do not generate these specific error codes.

 After these problems surfaced, Microsoft attempted to modify the console to improve its reliability.
 Modifications included a reduction in the number, size, and placement of components, the addition of dabs of epoxy on the corners and edges of the CPU and GPU as glue to prevent movement relative to the board during heat expansion, and a second GPU heatsink to dissipate more heat.
 With the release of the redesigned Xbox 360 S, the warranty for the newer models does not include the three-year extended coverage for "General Hardware Failures".
 The newer Xbox 360 S and E models indicate system overheating when the console's power button begins to flash red, unlike previous models where the first and third quadrant of the ring would light up red around the power button if overheating occurred.
 The system will then warn the user of imminent system shutdown until the system has cooled, whereas a flashing power button that alternates between green and red is an indication of a "General Hardware Failure" unlike older models where three of the quadrants would light up red.
+Motherboards primarily suffering from the red ring of death are Xenon, Zephyr, and earlier Falcons.